Guide for Authors

 Submission checklist

-The following list will be useful during the final checking of an article prior to sending it to the journal for review.
-Please consult this Guide for Authors for further details of any item.
-Ensure that the following items are present:
+The following list must be checked during the final submission.
+Please consult this Guide for Authors for any details on each item.

-• Manuscript is typed in double spacing with margins of 3 cm on one side of A4 paper.
+• The manuscript is typed in double spacing with margins of 3 cm on one side of A4 paper.

-• Separated title page with concise title, author names and affiliations, details of corresponding author, including e-mail, telephone, and postal address is prepared.
+• Separated title page with a concise title, author names, affiliations, and details of the corresponding author, including e-mail, telephone, and postal address, is prepared.

-• Abstracts are written in both of Korean (limited to 1,000 character) and English (limited to 400 words) with 5 keywords of each language.
+• Abstract are written in both Korean (limited to 1,000 characters) and English (limited to 400 words) with 5 keywords of each language.
+A Korean abstract is unnecessary when the text is written in English.

-• Organization of major sections in text includes introduction, method, results, discussion, conclusion, acknowledgement, references and figure and table caption list.
+• The organization of major sections in the text includes an introduction, method, results, discussion, conclusions, acknowledgment, references, and a figure and table caption list.

 • All references mentioned in the Reference list are cited in the text, and vice versa.